iabhinavtiwari247/iabhinavtiwari247/README.md

 # 👋 Welcome to My GitHub Profile - **Abhinav Tiwari**

-As a passionate software engineering student, I thrive on solving complex problems and building innovative solutions.
+As a passionate S.A.D.E Developer Fresher, I thrive on solving complex problems and building innovative solutions.
 My expertise spans various domains, and I am committed to leveraging technology to create impactful applications and my dreame startup.  .

 ---